 You can acquire new skills by taking online courses offered by Massive Open Online Courses (MOOCs) platforms which are free and taught by some of the best professors in any discipline.

-upGrad’s ‘Lifelong Learning’ initiative is an attempt to help you stay ahead of the curve and prepare you for life after the pandemic.
+You can also consider joining online courses provided by for-profit organisations like upGrad’s ‘Lifelong Learning’ initiative, to help you stay ahead of the curve and prepare you for life after the pandemic.

 They have designed over 10 short duration programs (2-4 weeks) in Data Science, Management & Technology that you can take up absolutely free of cost.

 These programs have been designed in collaboration with leading industry experts and will help you develop a strong fundamental understanding of a variety of different topics.